linkev/Dell-Optiplex-7050-Micro-Hackintosh/BIOS.md

 - **Asset Tag** - This is just information
 - **SERR Messages** - Enabled
 - **BIOS Downgrade** - Enabled, doesn't matter
-- **Data Wipe** - Disabled forever, unless you want the computer to erase everything on next boot
+- **Data Wipe** - Disabled forever, unless you want the computer to erase everything on the next boot
-- **BIOS Recovery** - BIOS Recovery from Hard Drive is enabled, BIOS Auto-Recovery is disabled
+- **BIOS Recovery** - BIOS Recovery from Hard Drive is enabled, BIOS Auto-Recovery is disabled, I don't think this matters though

 ## System Logs
 - **BIOS Events** - View only, self explanatory